JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 Controls whether SPARQL operators are restricted to only the implementations required by the SPARQL specifications, defaults to `false`.

 When disabled certain additional operators will be permitted such as date time computations.
-See [[DeveloperGuide/SPARQL/SPARQL Operators|SPARQL Operators]] for discussion of this feature.
+See [[SPARQL Operators|DeveloperGuide-SPARQL-Operators]] for discussion of this feature.

 ### UsePLinqEvaluation